 Paul Calli is a trial lawyer who handles complex commercial litigation and white collar matters.
-He regularly represents law firms, lawyers, judges, elected and appointed national, state and local government officials, corporations and corporate executives, physicians, professional athletes, sports agents, recording artists, and recording industry executives in sensitive civil and regulatory matters.
-He has tried over 150 cases to verdict in federal and state courts throughout the United States during the past 23 years, and has won a series of acquittals in high-profile trials since 2008.
+He regularly represents law firms, lawyers, judges, elected and appointed national, state and local government officials, corporations and corporate executives, news media organizations and journalists, physicians, professional athletes, sports agents, recording artists, and recording industry executives in sensitive civil and regulatory matters.
+He has tried over 150 cases to verdict in federal and state courts throughout the United States during the past 30 years, and has won a series of acquittals in high-profile trials since 2008, including eight trials where a jury returned a verdict of Not Guilty on all counts, or the court or the department of justice dismissed all counts during or immediately prior to trial.

 In 2012, The Miami Daily Business Review named Paul Calli the Most Successful Lawyer in Criminal Justice for South Florida.
 In 2009, the National Law Journal selected Mr. Calli as one of 12 “Winning” trial attorneys in the United States.